Easy and fun crossing the midline activities kids love. Plus tips Occupational Therapists use and FREE PRINTABLE!

 THIS IS SO IMPORTANT!

-Kiddos with crossing their midline will often rotate their body so that they actually don’t cross.
-You will also see this with kiddos who are flexible.
+Kiddos who have trouble crossing their midline will often rotate their body so that they actually don’t cross.
+You will also see this with kiddos who are extra flexible.

-So, for every activity that you do with your kiddo to work on crossing midline, check to see if their arm is actually crossing the imaginary line that runs through their belly button.
+So, for every cross midline activity that you do, check to see if their arm is actually crossing the imaginary line that runs through their belly button.

 Use these strategies that Occupational Therapists Use!